jdechalendar/tracking_emissions/README.md

 # Tracking emissions in the US electricity system
-This repository contains the code to reproduce the results in the paper: [ADD REF]
+This repository contains the code to reproduce the results in the paper: [ADD REF on publication].

 # Setup
-This has only been tested on Linux/OSX.
+Note: this setup has only been tested on Linux/OSX.
 Adjustments may be needed to run on Windows.
 * The code was developped using python 3.5, and may not work with prior versions.
 * Clone or download this repository to your machine.
 * Set the following environment variables (for example by editing your `.bashrc` file):